🛠 Create Your Own - Contract Renewal Review Workflow

 -

-If you’re concerned that some contracts may contain outdated metadata, the Contract Amendment Request workflow gives users a structured way to notify Gatekeeper admins of key contract updates.
+If you’re concerned that some contracts are missing key dates, you could update them using Lumin Enrich, or use the Contract Amendment Request workflow to give users a structured way to submit key contract updates.

-If you have created custom contract metadata, you can add it to the workflow form so that:
+If you have created custom contract data, you can add it to the workflow form so that:

 - Users can view all relevant contract information and make fully informed decisions